Whole Firm Privacy Notice

 15. Changes to this notice

-This notice was last updated on 24/05/2018.
+This notice was last updated on 24/05/18 and was reviewed without change on 20/07/20.
 We may change this policy by updating this page to reflect changes in the law or our privacy practices.
 However, we will not use your Personal Data in any new ways without your consent.